simplocms/docs/docs/core/helpers.md

 **`Functions::sanitizeHtmlClass(string $class[, string $fallback = '']): string`**

 The `sanitizeHtmlClass` method removes special characters from HTML class name and returns just sanitize HTML class name.
-The `$class` is mandatory parameter and accepts name of HTML class, which will be sanitized.
+The `$class` is a mandatory parameter and accepts a name of HTML class, which will be sanitized.
 Then, you can use one optional parameter:
-- `$fallback` - it's fallback HTLM class name and it will be used, when sanitized HTML class name will be empty
+- `$fallback` - it's a fallback HTLM class name, which it will be used, when a sanitized HTML class name will be empty

 Return example:
 ```php